 SECTION 6.
 RELOCATION OF MANUFACTURED HOME.
-If a manufactured home, for which an affidavit of affixation has been filed for recording in this state, is moved and affixed on another parcel of land in this state, the following rules apply if the homeowner owns the land on which the home is affixed or, if not, elects to classify the home as real property:
+If a manufactured

+- home, for which an affidavit of affixation has been filed for recording in this state, is moved and affixed on another parcel of land in this state, the following rules apply: - (a) Not later than ten days after the home is affixed, the homeowner shall file an affidavit of affixation for recording in the land records of the [county, municipality, or other recording jurisdiction] in which the home is affixed.
+The affidavit must include the recording information

-- (a) Not later than ten days after the home is affixed, the homeowner shall file an affidavit of affixation for recording in the land records of the [county, municipality, or other recording jurisdiction] in which the home is affixed.
-The affidavit must include the recording information for the most recent deed or affidavit of affixation for the home at its previous location. - (b) If the owner of the home when it is affixed at the new location is different than the owner when the home was severed from the former location, each document that conveyed title to the home since it was last affixed must be recorded as an attachment to the affidavit of affixation. - Legislative Note: If the state uses electronic certificates of title, it will be necessary to provide a method for obtaining a certified copy to attach to the affidavit of affixation.
+- 1 for the most recent deed or affidavit of affixation for the home at its previous location. - 2 (b) If the owner of the home when it is affixed at the new location is different than the - 3 owner when the home was severed from the former location, each document that conveyed title - 4 to the home since it was last affixed must be recorded as an attachment to the affidavit of - 5 affixation.

+Legislative Note: If the state uses electronic certificates of title, it will be necessary to provide a method for obtaining a certified copy to attach to the affidavit of affixation.